Knock on Any Door (1949) starring Humphrey Bogart, John Derek

-That bitterness leads him to a series of bad decisions, where time and again he has an opportunity to turn his life around — and doesn’t.
+That bitterness leads him to a series of bad decisions.
+Time and again he has an opportunity to turn his life around — and doesn’t.
 Humphrey Bogart’s character is there at several of these crucial junctions.
 This includes the major drama of the movie — when the young man is on trial for murder.

 The young man is guilty, convicted, and sentenced to death.
 Humphrey Bogart walks with him to the execution.
 The message is heavy-handed.
 During the trial, Bogart literally states that this young man’s repeated choices are society’s faults.
 He chose to commit selfish, evil, easy choices – repeatedly.
 There is no personal responsibility, and no accountability — because it’s not his fault, it’s ours — somehow.